First published: 6 May 2020

 It is also important to bear in mind that the shorter the treatments you provide, the less close contact you have with your client, and therefore the lower the transmission risk between you both.

-For therapists returning to full practice in England, the government’s Close contact services: Guidance for keeping workers and clients safe in close contact services, says: "Businesses should consider providing shorter, more basic treatments to keep the time to a minimum".
-In line with this guidance, please look to provide shorter treatments where possible and not to exceed an hour (total appointment time) at the early stages of returning to work.
+For members returning to full practice in England, the government’s Working safely during coronavirus (COVID-19): close contact services, states: "Businesses should consider providing shorter, more basic treatments to keep the time to a minimum".
+In line with this guidance, we strongly recommend providing shorter treatments where possible and not to exceed an hour (total appointment time) until COVID-19 is no longer considered a threat to health.
 Similarly, we would advise against multiple treatments for the same client that, combined, last longer than an hour (for example, a body massage followed by a manicure or pedicure).
-If we receive any clarification from the government on this point, we will provide members with an update.

-For therapists working in Scotland, the government’s Checklist that should be considered by close contact business owners states: “Good practice involves the practitioner continually moving from side to side or from the back avoiding the high-risk zone [in front of the face], inactive periods, and keeping the activity time involved as short as possible.”
-Again, please see our recommendations in the paragraph above.
+For members working in Scotland, the government’s Coronavirus (COVID-19): retail sector guidance – close contact services (due to be updated before 26 April) currently states: “Good practice involves the practitioner continually moving from side to side or from the back avoiding the high-risk zone, inactive periods, and keeping the activity time involved as short as possible.”
+Please refer to the recommendations for members in England, outlined above.

 6. Enhanced hygiene measures